 Featuring yetis, flashing bacteria, space!, brownian motion twists, That’s What She Said, better traffic control (hint: drive slower), nanotech _helping_ cell growth, wired petri dishes, vaccination, whale fall, NZ’s freshwater, and various fabulous eventry!

-aimee and Elf could happily have talked for hours, and managed not to.
+This week, aimee and Elf could happily have talked for hours, and managed not to.
 We are proud :)

 Don’t forget to check out ‘other interesting things’ in the link list below, too.
 There’s some seriously tasty stuff :)

 You can now subscribe on iTunes, or any other podcast/feedreader.